mikedjgreen/MSP4_art_sales/README.md

  - visible: anything that requires a scroll is discoverable, there are content hints (e.g. 'image 5 of 7')
  - provides clear and intuitive feedback: if you have added an artwork to the basket, you will not need to be prompted to shop, you already are.
-    If there has been an error (a '404') then a page informing the user of the face and a route away from the error is to be provided.
+    If there has been an error (a '404') then a page informing the user of the fact and a route away from the error is to be provided.

 #### Information Architecture (IA)

 More than 3 clicks to get to a conclusion can lead to 'cognitive overload', a casual visitor will not return.
 For the visual arts, the image is king.
-This will be the first object(s) the visitor will see.
+This will be the first object(s) the visitor will be prompted to see.
 The visitor will then be able to select further details of the artwork [2nd click], 'impulse buy' [still 2nd click] or then on viewing details, have the choice to buy or view other works [3rd click].

 If the visitor is interested in buying the work, then they should be presented with the choice of entering and saving their details for further purchases ('a patron').